“Good writing is not a natural gift. You have to learn to write well. Here are 10 hints.”

 - If it is something important, get a colleague to improve it.

 - Before you send your letter or your memo, make sure it is crystal clear what you want the recipient to do.

 - If you want ACTION, don’t write.
 Go and tell the guy what you want.

-This, and much more of Ogilvy’s timeless advice — including his 10 criteria for creative leaders and his core principles of creative management — can be found in The Unpublished David Ogilvy: A Selection of His Writings from the Files of His Partners, a fine addition to my favorite famous correspondence.
-The book is long out of print, but you can snag a copy with some rummaging through Amazon’s second-hand copies or your favorite used bookstore.
+This, and much more of Ogilvy’s timeless advice — including his 10 criteria for creative leaders and his core principles of creative management — can be found in The Unpublished David Ogilvy, a fine addition to this ongoing archive of notable wisdom on writing.
+The book is long out of print, but you can still find a used copy by rummaging through Amazon’s stock or the library stacks.

 via Lists of Note